Tahrir Square: History

-On 13 October 1981, one week after the assassination of President Muhammad Anwar es-Sadat, the square was renamed as "Anwar El Sadat Square" (Maydān Anwar al-Sādāt) and a statue was planned to be erected.
+On 13 October 1981, one week after the assassination of President Muhammad Anwar el-Sadat, the square was renamed as "Anwar El Sadat Square" (Maydān Anwar al-Sādāt) and a statue was planned to be erected.
 This new official name, however, never entered popular usage and was not familiar to most Egyptians.
 The statue-less pedestal erected by King Farouk was eventually removed in 1987 during the construction of the Sadat metro station under the square.